 If you do get multiple piercings, be sure to choose a reputable piercer that you trust.
 As long as you communicate how you’re feeling, they’ll be able to guide you through the process and recommend when it’s time to stop piercing.

 Keep in mind that you will experience more discomfort during the healing period than you would with one piercing.
 More holes in your body mean more pain, so be prepared for an uncomfortable couple of weeks post-piercing.
 If you’re one who has a low pain tolerance, consider limiting yourself to one piercing at a time.

 While you should get no more than four piercings at once (less if you want easier aftercare), the only limit to how many piercings you can get overall is your anatomy.

 You should place at least 1/8 inch (3mm) between each piercing.
 This leaves a lot of piercable space, especially in the ears.
 You should keep this spacing in mind if you have multiple piercings planned.
 You don’t want to discover that previous piercings preclude you from getting the cartilage look that you want.

 If you do desire multiple piercings, schedule a consultation with your piercer to discuss your final desired look.
 They will be able to map your future piercings and create a piercing plan.

 Multiple piercing aftercare

-Getting multiple piercings at once depends on the location of the piercings in relation to each other and your body’s ability to heal.
+Getting more than one piercing at the same time depends on the location of the piercings in relation to each other and your body’s ability to heal.
 It’s important to seek out knowledgeable, experienced piercers, and discuss your desires and possible risks of doing multiple piercings.
-Find a piercer you trust, get plenty of sleep, and make sure that you eat before the procedure, and you shouldn’t have a problem receiving multiple piercings.
+Find a piercer you trust, come up with a piercing plan, and you shouldn’t have a problem receiving multiple piercings.